plusls/oh-my-minecraft-client/README_EN.md

 ### worldEaterMineHelper

-When ores and obsidian are exposed to the air, game will render their own mirror image above them, which is convenient for world eater maintenance and mining
+When the blocks in **worldEaterMineHelperWhitelist** are exposed to the air, game will render their own mirror image above them, which is convenient for world eater maintenance and mining.

 ![worldEaterMineHelper](./docs/img/worldEaterMineHelper.png)

 ## Acknowledgements

-+ Thanks to [XeKr](https://space.bilibili.com/5930630) for the magma eye protection texture
++ Thanks to [XeKr](https://space.bilibili.com/5930630) for the lava eye protection texture
-+ Thanks to [NextPage](https://github.com/Next-Page-Vi) for providing English translation, magma material modification and testing work
++ Thanks to [NextPage](https://github.com/Next-Page-Vi) for providing English translation, lava source texture modification and testing work
 + Thanks to [水星嗷](https://space.bilibili.com/18525909) for providing [the idea of highlighting ores and resourcepack](https://www.bilibili.com/video/BV1w64y1D7wP)